jttuboi/kana_plus_plus/README.md

 The project was built with `Flutter 2.5.3` and `Dart 2.14.4` with focus on Android (it wasn't implemented for iOS, but is pre-prepared to include code to deploy for iOS).

-To build the app, we used VSCode, Inkscape (images) and python (automatic manipulation of .svg data to generate points).
+To build the app, we used VSCode, Inkscape (images), python (automatic manipulation of .svg data to generate points) and flutter coverage (chocolatey + lcov + perl).

 If you want to follow the next steps of the project, go to GitHub: https://github.com/jttboi/kana_plus_plus/issues